Pittsburgh city skyline at dusk with illuminated buildings, bridges, and rivers visible under a colorful sky.

 Answering Your Appeals Questions

 Getting through any kind of legal needs can be an exhausting process, especially when you are appealing a court’s decision.
 If you are not sure about a recent verdict or you are seeking an appeal, it is natural to have questions about the process.
-At the Law Office of John M. Schaffranek, PLLC, here in Wexford, we can answer your questions and provide you with guidance throughout your appeal.
+At Schaffranek & Foster, here in Wexford, we can answer your questions and provide you with guidance throughout your appeal.
 To help you get the information you need, we have answered some of the more common questions we receive here:

 I Got An Order I Disagree With.
 What Can I Do?